PERSONAL DATA PROTECTION POLICY BY THE CROSSING CHURCH LTD

 TCC will retain members’ data such as baptism, membership, marriage and death data indefinitely for records purposes.

-Other records will be kept up to 7 years and will be disposed or anonymized if no longer needed.
+Other records will be kept up to 7 years thereafter and will be disposed of or anonymized if no longer needed.

 ACCESS AND CORRECTION OBLIGATION